Interpreting systems of continuity equations in spaces of probability measures through PDE duality: Main results and methods

 \subsection{The limits of the theory: the diffusive Newtonian potential in \texorpdfstring{$d=1$}{d=1}}

-Let us consider the case $n = d = 1$ and $W = -|x|$ then $\mathcal K(x) = - \sign (x)$.
-This falls outside the theory developed in \Cref{thm:well-posedness in P1}, but can be approximated by solutions in this framework.
+Let us consider the case $n = d = 1$ with $K$ coming from the gradient-flow structure \eqref{eq:gradient flow of convolution} and the Newtonian potential $W(x) = -|x|$.
+Then $\nabla W(x) = \sign(x)$.
+This $W$ falls outside the theory developed in \Cref{thm:well-posedness in P1}, but can be approximated by solutions in this framework.
 It was proved in \cite{Bonaschi2015} that for $\mu_0 = \delta_0$ then the gradient flow solution is not given by particles but rather